Table saw: Magnetic featherboard

 The magnetic feather board was developed in 1990.
 The patented Grip-Tite is held to a cast iron table top or steel sub fence by high strength permanent magnets.
 The advantage of a magnetic feather board is the fast setup time on any cast iron tool deck or steel faced fence.
 When used in conjunction with a steel faced rip fence, they are used to hold down ripped wood on any saw deck and prevent kickback.
 Feed wheels added to the Grip-Tite base pull ripped wood to the fence, allowing the operator to rip wood on any table saw with no hands near the blade.

 Miter slot featherboard

 When a table saw has a table top made of a material other than cast iron, like aluminum, then a miter slot featherboard should be utilized to keep pressure on the stock against the fence when otherwise your hand would be in dangerous proximity to the saw blade.
 Keep in mind that this style feather board does take more time to set up than the magnetic style when deciding on a tool purchase.
 If a safety device is more convenient then it may be more frequently utilized.
 Never place a feather board past the leading edge of the blade or else kickback will occur.

+Safety precautions

+Experts commonly recommend the following safety precautions: